 - Should we refrain from connecting our company, product or service to this situation?

-- What are all the possible ways we could find ourselves connected to this situaion in the next few days, weeks and months?
+- What are all the possible ways we could find ourselves connected to this situation in the next few days, weeks and months?

 At any other time, I might have listened with amusement, then dismissed the message.
 Saturday was different.
 It struck me that those words might be a bit raw to some listeners only two days after a national tragedy that took the lives of many human beings, most of them children.
 Knowing the owner of the station, and knowing these messages are prepared and scheduled well in advance of the day, I sent him a quick email, letting him know I had just heard this message, and giving him the heads up there might be people out there who might find that message a bit inappropriate for the time.
 I didn’t want it to come back to haunt him when they meant no harm.
 As is his style, he kindly replied before the end of the day, thanking me for my email, then passed it along to his station managers to discuss.

-2) The other day, the well-known shoe manufacturer, Dansko Footwear, decided to place a rather odd message, connecting their footwear to the shooting tragedy at Newtown, Connecticut.
-There were people who thought it was inappropriate for them to use this tragedy to advance their brand, and the Interweb erupted with discussion.
-More about that on Techolu.
+- The other day, the well-known shoe manufacturer, Dansko Footwear, decided to place a rather odd message, connecting their footwear to the shooting tragedy in Newtown, Connecticut.
+There were people who thought it was inappropriate for them to use this tragedy to advance their brand, and the Internet erupted in discussion.

 If you’d like to read more about this topic, I wrote another post for your review: